Energinet-DataHub/ARCHIVED-geh-timeseries/README.md

 No work planned in current program increment.
 However, future work will be planned including the following:

-1. Time Series is moved from current private repo to this public repo in order to become open source.
+1. Time Series is moved from current private repository to this public repository in order to become open source.
 2. Time series business processes is moved to its own domain, in order to ensure flexibility, independence of other domains, and stability.
 3. The domain supports the business processes listed above.